About Holotropic Journeys

 (adj.)

-1. Moving towards wholeness; oriented toward growth, healing, and self-transcendence.
+1. moving towards wholeness; oriented to growth, healing, and self-transcendence.

-2. A natural drive or tendency within the psyche (soul) to seek integration and expanded states of awareness.
+2. a natural drive or tendency within the psyche to seek integration and expanded states of awareness

 Journey

-1. a process of travelling from one place to another
+1. a process of movement or passage from one state, place, or condition to another

 Have questions or want to book a session?